What if we treated physical illness like mental illness?

 I’ve also been told different versions of “it’s all in your head” by different specialists, even though my medical history shows that this has been a lifelong inherited disability.

-This is uniquely oppressive, because these doctors are brushing off my symptoms because they think they’re linked to mental health conditions – and that shows how dismissive they are of treating those issues.
+This medical gaslighting is uniquely oppressive because these doctors are brushing off my symptoms because they think they’re linked to mental health conditions – and that shows how dismissive they are of treating those issues.

-But I don’t want to throw physical disabilities under the bus, because even though TV shows and movies make it seem that way, it’s not easy for folks with physical disabilities, chronic illnesses, or terminal illnesses to receive the care they need.
+But I don’t want to throw physical disabilities under the bus.
+Even though TV shows and movies make it seem that way, it’s not easy for folks with physical disabilities, chronic illnesses, or terminal illnesses to receive the care they need.

 Other people should treat folks with mental illnesses and physical disabilities with respect, period.
 We’re all dealing with ableism in its many insidious forms, especially if you’re multiply marginalized.

-Instead, we should be talking about how we can dismantle ableism and systemic oppression against all people with disabilities.
+Instead, we should be talking about how we can dismantle ableism and systemic oppression against all disabled people.